Chinese firm to open fiber cement plant in Abuja – The Sun Nigeria

 Uche Usim, Abuja

-The Deputy General Manager of Sinoria FABCOM, Mr. Jackie Dai Hui made this known to journalists at the ongoing Archibuilt 2019 talking place at the International Conference Center in Abuja.
+The Deputy General Manager of Sinoria FABCOM, Mr. Jackie Dai Hui made this known at the ongoing Archibuilt 2019 taking place at the International Conference Center in Abuja.

-He noted that Sinoria FABCOM, which is part of the Chinese global giant, CNBM, already has an industrial complex in Kuje Abuja where it set up four years ago for the manufacturing of stone coated roofing sheet
+He noted that Sinoria FABCOM, which is part of the Chinese global giant, CNBM, already has an industrial complex in Kuje, Abuja where it set up four years ago for the manufacturing of stone-coated roofing sheets.

-Hui added that the firm wants to use its building materials expertise to help solve Nigerian housing nightmare by providing quality but affordable building materials.
+Hui added that the firm wants to use its building materials expertise to help solve Nigeria’s housing nightmare by providing quality but affordable building materials.

-He said: “Just as Sinoria FABCOM is recognized as a leader in the manufacture of the best quality stone coated tiles and galvanized roofing sheets, our fiber cement board will be the first factory of its kind in Nigeria and the whole of sub Saharan Africa”.

 He explained that his company’s motivation in venturing into the new investment in the manufacture of fibre cement board sprang from the success it had recorded in the production of stone coated roofing sheets.

-He also noted that a few years from now many companies in China will find it cheaper to set up factories in the country, because of its huge market potentials which can also become the base for servicing the rest of the African markets.
+He also noted that a few years from now, that many companies in China will find it cheaper to set up factories in the country, because of its huge market potentials which can also become the base for servicing the rest of the African markets.

-“Nigeria has all it takes, the raw materials are there and skilled manpower is on the rise, it is only a question of time and I believe this would be very soon, our company Sinoria FABCOM want to be part of the industrial growth and development of Nigeria and that is why we are reinvesting our profit in the new factory rather than taking it back to China.”

 Leave a Reply